 Dr. Sharif Fayez

 Dr. Sharif Fayez served as the Afghan Minister of Higher Education from 2001-2004.
 A signatory to the Bonn Conference, he completely overhauled the Afghan education system, restored co-education to the country and established six new universities.
-He then stayed on to help establish the American University of Afghanistan, where he works as the Founder.
+He then stayed on to help establish and found the American University of Afghanistan.

 Matt Trevithick worked as the Director of Communications at the American University of Afghanistan from 2010 to 2014.
-Previously, he worked at the American University of Iraq.
-He currently lives in Turkey.
+He is currently on the Board of the Friends of the American University of Afghanistan.